The questions I hear most often from friends when they visit are:

-Come to this iconic eatery owned by Wolfgang Puck, specializing in Asian-French fusion cuisine, and prepare to fall in love with the sophisticated decor, it's cozy romantic vibe, and it's perfect location on Main Street, which offers plenty of places to stroll to both before and after dinner.
+Come to this iconic eatery owned by Wolfgang Puck, specializing in Asian-French fusion cuisine, and prepare to fall in love with the sophisticated decor, it's cozy romantic vibe, and its location on Main Street, which offers plenty of places to stroll before and after dinner.

 Chinois is spendy but worth it - you may want to check out the prix fixe menus available for lunch and dinner to keep costs down.